 My wife and I buried Walt Whitman the Cornerstone Cat beneath the Monkey Puzzle Tree and immediately it rained.
 I knelt into the hole I’d dug.

 The housecat’s not about the monkey puzzle tree, but the restaurant did not have bread.
 We had dinner with the poet laureate.
 She had plenty of Scotch, but Kay Ryan had no bread.
 She found “economies of scale and line” in Walt Whitman.
 My wife held Whitman on her breasts as he died.
 Early in the day, I held him on my chest and slept and woke, then held him on my chest and slept and woke.
 He would not sleep with my sleep and let me awaken without him.
 My wife held Whitman on her breasts as he died.
 I lay my hand on his ribcage.
 The agonal breathing relaxed.
 The mucus stopped burbling from his nostrils.
-There was nothing to do but cry.

 I cried harder when he was dead until she said the saddest part was finished.
 I should’ve known.
 We buried Walt Whitman the Cornerstone Cat beneath the Monkey Puzzle Tree and immediately it began to rain.
 We had dinner with the poet laureate, but the restaurant did not have bread.